CumulusNetworks/docs/content/cumulus-netq-41/Whats-New/_index.md

 NetQ 4.1.0 includes the following new features and improvements:

-- {{<link title="Flow Analysis" text="Flow trace and analysis support for Cumulus Linux fabrics">}}
+- {{<link title="Flow Analysis" text="Flow trace and analysis support for Cumulus Linux fabrics.">}}
-- Improved What Just Happened dashboard for Cumulus Linux and SONiC
+- Improved What Just Happened (WJH) dashboard for Cumulus Linux and early access WJH support on SONiC.
-- {{<link title="gNMI Streaming" text="gNMI telemetry streaming">}} for system resource, interface, and counter data on Cumulus Linux
+- {{<link title="gNMI Streaming" text="gNMI telemetry streaming">}} for system resource, interface, and counter data on Cumulus Linux.
-- Early access support for {{<link title="gNMI Streaming#collect-wjh-data-using-gnmi" text="gNMI collection of What Just Happened data on SONiC">}}
+- Early access support for {{<link title="gNMI Streaming#collect-wjh-data-using-gnmi" text="gNMI collection of What Just Happened data on SONiC.">}}
-- You can decommision a switch from the NetQ UI
+- You can decommision a switch from the NetQ UI.
-- The validity of the k8s cluster security certificate has been increased to 10 years from the date of installation
+- The validity of the k8s cluster security certificate has been increased to 10 years from the date of installation.
 - Enhanced monitoring for the SONiC operating system.
 Support includes collection of FDB, interface counters, and DOM information.
-- Validation performance improvements and the ability to {{<link title="Validation Checks#disabling-validation-checks" text="disable validation checks">}}
+- Validation performance improvements and the ability to {{<link title="Validation Checks#disabling-validation-checks" text="disable validation checks.">}}
-- Support for monitoring traditional mode bridges on Cumulus Linux
+- Support for monitoring traditional mode bridges on Cumulus Linux.
-- Validation for duplicate IP address detection in your network
+- Validation for duplicate IP address detection in your network.

 ## Upgrade Paths